-Sarah Urech is the director of the Omega Women's Leadership Center.
+Sarah Urech is acting director of the Omega Women's Leadership Center.
 A multilingual performer and singer, she has performed and taught playback theatre in 16 countries, including Cuba, Japan, and Russia, and is the development director of Hudson River Playback Theatre.
 Before coming to Omega, she was the director of the Oncology Support Program at Benedictine Hospital in Kingston, NY, where she received multiple awards for her work in holistic programming, patient advocacy, and oncology social work.
 Watch Sarah speak about the practice of listening as an important step in human evolution.

 bobbie arrington is the community engagement specialist for the Omega Women’s Leadership Center. bobbie has dedicated her career to empowering vulnerable populations internationally and domestically focusing on gender equity and economic, racial, and environmental justice.
 Before Omega, she was educating future social workers on social justice, human rights, and cultural humility at Monmouth University.

 Sarah Anne Wilkinson is the marketing and communications strategist for the Omega Women’s Leadership Center.
 Sarah Anne has a long history of doing communications for good, working for non-profits and foundations to improve health care, the environment, global health, and training people around the earth to become strong self-advocates.

 Alma Rodriguez, administrative assistant for the Omega Women’s Leadership Center, has a background in publishing and non-profit management where she focuses on environmental and social justice, healthy living, and education.
 As a service-minded entrepreneur she formed several non-profit organizations, schools, and for-profit businesses.
 She has a long history of advocating for women of color.